Chand Bibi: Chand Bibi's Palace

 The Tomb of Salabat Khan II is wrongly known locally as "Chand bibi ka Mahal [Chand Bibi's Palace]" and similar names.

 In popular culture

 Indian filmmaker Narayanrao D. Sarpotdar made Chandbibi (or Queen of Ahmednagar) a silent film in 1931.
-Sultana Chand Biwi, an Indian Hindi-language film about the queen, starring Shakuntala Paranjpye released in 1937.
+Sultana Chand bibi, an Indian Hindi-language film about the queen, starring Shakuntala Paranjpye released in 1937.

 Burial place

 Mirabutorab Torabi Mashhadi received a mission from Nizam Shah of Deccan to bring the bones of Chand Bibi to Mashhad and bury them next to the Imam Reza shrine.